benedictakim/AskCleo/README.md

-As a little human, so bored and not knowing what to do (I have already asked mommy but her ideas were so lame and she told me to stop bothering her and go Ask Cleo) I want to go on my tablet and ask Cleo the Cat for suggestions on what to do So that I can do an activity and not be bored
+As a little human, so bored and not knowing what to do (I have already asked mommy but her ideas were so lame and she told me to stop bothering her and go Ask Cleo) I want to go on my tablet and ask Cleo the Cat for suggestions on what to do So that I can do something fun and not be bored.
 ```
 ## User Story: Caregiver of Little Human
 ```
 Attention caregivers of elementary school-aged children: the next time your child complains "I'm bored.
-What can I do?!", deflect to "Ask Cleo" and enjoy your nag-free time while Cleo keeps your child occupied.
+What can I do?!", defer to "Ask Cleo" and enjoy your nag-free time while Cleo keeps your child occupied.
 ```

 ## Functionality